BrightMontain/my-app/README.md

 Starting the artificial intelligence depth as byte to reach optimal perfomance.
 Spliting a byte into 2 channels by formula: [8bit] = [2bit]*[4bit].
 So the core can store data as the main program with an extended options.

 # Bridge switch
-Bridge could have a switch as controller with
+AI could have a bridge with a switch inside to control a depth from 0 to full-1.
+It requires verification watermark over the app
 1. Static data to store its stable code
 2. Virtual data to store its recent updates